alexlatypov94/myCV/cv.md

 ## Summary

   *I completed the course of The Rolling Scopes School in JavaScript / Front-end.
 Learned how to write scripts, create SPA and MPA applications.
 Mastered Git version control system and Webpack project builder.
 Worked with the Three.js library.
-I am currently learning React*
+I have experience as a freelancer, created landing pages.
+I am currently learning React.*

 ## Skills